osworx/opencart-event-boilerplate/README.md

 The event (the extension) exists of 3 files:

 ## controller
-Described already above
+Described already above.

 ## language (en-gb)
-The translation we use in the extension
+The translation we use in the extension.

 ## view
-The output we use at the extenson settings page.
+The output we use at the extension settings page.

 # How to install